-In more recent years Gary and Belinda have delighted in travel overseas including England, Italy, Spain, USA, and Asia.
+Gary and Belinda have delighted in travel overseas including England, Italy, Spain, USA, and Asia.
 These holidays have been exciting and enlightening, allowing them to experience different cultures and cuisines, visit historically significant buildings, and view spectacular monuments and scenery.
+More recently, they have holidayed locally, and have had visits interstate when they are able to.

-At their home at Netherby they enjoy gardening, reading or relaxing with family and friends.
-Sometimes they like to drive to the family home at Victor Harbour and stroll along the beach with their two spoodles, Fletcher and Louis.
+At their home at Netherby they enjoy gardening, reading or relaxing with family and friends, and love a stroll along the beach with their spoodle Louis.